 AMD's brand new premiere livestream confirmed not only that 4 new RX 7000 GPUs are going to be available from September 27th, but also that RDNA 3 will be launched later this year.

-We eventually had some further official confirmation, as Scott Herkelman, the SVP and GM of AMD, tweeted that November 3rd will be the official announcement date for RDNA 3.
+We eventually had some further official confirmation, as Scott Herkelman, the SVP and GM of AMD tweeted that November 3rd would be the official announcement date for RDNA 3.

 Indeed a livestream did take place announcing the release date for their first RDNA 3 graphics cards: the RX7900 XTX and RX7900XT.
-Both cards will be released on the 13th December.
+Both cards have now officially been released, as of the 13th of December.

 There were many rumours flying around before this, though.